navigate

 Warning

-Please be advised that while the Dean Lab has implemented several safeguards in the automation of hardware, including but not limited to stage limits, voltage minimums, and maximums, are more, there are inherent risks associated with the use of such automated systems.
+Please be advised that while the Dean Lab has implemented several safeguards in the automation of hardware, including but not limited to stage limits and voltage minimums and maximums, there are inherent risks associated with the use of such automated systems.
 Despite these precautions, the complexity and nature of automated hardware can lead to unpredictable outcomes.
 Therefore, the Dean Lab and UT Southwestern expressly disclaim any responsibility for any damages, losses, or injuries that may arise from or be related to the use of navigate.
-Users should be aware of these risks and agree to utilize navigate at their own risk.
+Users should be aware of these risks and agree to use navigate at their own risk.

 Getting Started